NeilProject/ApolloGameEngine/docs/command reffernce.md

 ## static void Stop([int channel])
 Stops a channel from playing.
 When no channel is given all channels will be stopped.

+# Group Kthura

+Now using Kthura is a bit of thing I need to cover in a separate document, due to Kthura being a bit of a complex system.
+Allthough I know (from experience) that Kthura completely written in script can work, and pretty fast to, I now decided to keep Kthura wholly in C++ (for more speed), but linking a system like that to a multi-state scripting engine was nasty.